Click on this link to see the PROPOSED REVISIONS to be Voted on at our 2022 AACP Convention's Business Meeting

 ARTICLE VIII – BOARD MEMBERS, TERMS OF SERVICE & DUTIES

 Section A. PRESIDENT - The President shall assume office after serving as President-Elect, then serve two years as President, and then serve two years as Past President.
 The President shall chair the meetings of the Board and the AACP business sessions, as well as serve as the leading officer of the Association.
 If the President is not available, the immediate Past President may chair the meeting.
 If neither are available, the Executive Secretary/Treasurer may chair the meeting.
-The President may call a special board meeting at any time that is deemed necessary with at least two days notice.
-(See ‘Special Board Meetings’).
 The President also serves as a member of the NAD Camp Committee.

-Section B. PAST PRESIDENT - The immediate Past President shall serve as a member of the Board for two years and shall fulfill duties as assigned.
+Section B. PAST PRESIDENT - The immediate Past President shall serve as a member of the Board for two years as the Parliamentarian, the Mentor Committee Chair, and fulfill other duties as assigned.

-Section C. PRESIDENT-ELECT - The President-Elect shall assume office of the President after serving two years, and will chair the Constitution & Bylaws Committee, serve as Parliamentarian and fulfill other duties as assigned.
+Section C. PRESIDENT-ELECT - The President-Elect shall assume office of the President after serving two years, and will chair the Constitution & Bylaws Committee, and fulfill other duties as assigned.

 Section D. EXECUTIVE SECRETARY/TREASURER - The Executive Secretary/Treasurer shall be the current NAD Camp Ministries Director.
-The Executive Secretary/Treasurer/his/her designee is responsible for the financial records, minutes, funds and membership records of the Association, and serves as the primary liaison between the AACP and the NAD Camp Committee, and is the chair of the Nominating Committee and oversees the administering of the election process.
+The Executive Secretary/Treasurer and/or his/her designee is responsible for the financial records, minutes, funds and membership records of the Association, and serves as the primary liaison between the AACP and the NAD Camp Committee, and is the chair of the Nominating Committee and oversees the administering of the election process.

-Section E. VICE-PRESIDENT FOR CONVENTIONS - The Vice President for Conventions shall be responsible for planning and executing the annual AACP Convention, including, but not limited to, the following: assisting the NAD Camp Ministries Director in negotiating and securing the ‘board-voted’ location of the convention, proposing a workable and balanced convention budget to the board, submitting a name for the Assistant VP for Conventions to the board for approval, and chairing as well as inviting individuals to serve on the Convention Planning Committee who shall also assist him/her in planning, conducting, and evaluating the convention.
-He/she shall be elected by the members at a regular business session and serve for three years, of which the last year is to assist the newly elected VP for Conventions.
-The Nominating Committee may invite the current VP for Conventions to be on the ballot for an additional term.
+Section E. VICE-PRESIDENT FOR CONVENTIONS– The Vice President for Conventions shall serve for three years.
+During the first year, he/she shall be known as the VP for Conventions Elect and be mentored by the VP for Conventions.
+During the last two years, he/she will be responsible for planning and executing the annual AACP Convention, including, but not limited to, the following: assisting the NAD Camp Ministries Director in negotiating and securing the ‘board-voted’ location of the convention, proposing a workable and balanced convention budget to the board, submitting a name for the Assistant VP for Conventions to the board for approval, and chairing as well as inviting individuals to serve on the Convention Planning Committee who shall also assist him/her in planning, conducting, and evaluating the convention.
+During the third year, he/she shall mentor the newly elected VP for Conventions.

 Section G. VICE-PRESIDENT FOR COMMUNICATIONS – The Vice President for Communications shall serve for two years and shall oversee the association’s communications from and on behalf of AACP, as well as chairing the Communications Committee.

-Section H. E-NEWS EDITOR - The E-News Editor shall serve for two years and publish the camp newsletter called the E-News and collect and maintain an accurate database for distribution.
+Section H. E-NEWS EDITOR – The E-News Editor shall serve for two years, publish the camp newsletter called the E-News, and collect and maintain an accurate database for distribution.

-Section K. NAD CAMP COORDINATOR - The NAD Camp Coordinator shall serve at the pleasure of the NAD Camp Director and specifically serve as the Mentor Committee Chair and fulfill other duties as assigned by the board.
+Section L. NAD CAMP COORDINATOR –The NAD Camp Coordinator shall serve at the pleasure of the NAD Camp Ministries Director and fulfill other duties as assigned by the board.

-Section L. UNION YOUTH DIRECTORS - These shall serve at the pleasure of the board and support camp ministries within their local union through training, finance, nurture, and encouragement.
+Section M. UNION YOUTH DIRECTORS– These shall serve at the pleasure of the board and support camp ministries within their local union through training, finance, nurture, and encouragement.

-Section M. PARLIAMENTARIAN - The parliamentarian shall be the President-elect and serve for one year two years. and their The duties shall include:
+Section N. – PARLIAMENTARIAN – The parliamentarian shall be the Past President.
+The duties shall include:

 ELECTIONS, VOTING, AND VACANCIES

-Section 2.
-POSITIONS TO FILL - The Nominating Committee will provide a minimum of two names for each of the following positions: President (elect), Vice-President for Communications, and Vice-President for Conventions.
+Section 2- POSITIONS TO FILL – The Nominating Committee will provide two names for each of the following positions: President (elect), Vice-President for Communications, and Vice-President for Conventions.

-Section 3.
-CANDIDATES - No AACP member shall be submitted as a candidate unless the nominating committee has verified with them their willingness to have their name placed before the membership.
-Candidates shall be full time employees of the Seventh-day Adventist Church.
+Section 3 – CANDIDATES - No AACP member shall be submitted as a candidate unless the nominating committee has verified with them their willingness to have their name placed before the membership.
+Candidates shall be full time employees of the Seventh-day Adventist Church in camp ministry.

 Section 4.
-CANDIDATE INFORMATION - Prior to voting, a brief biography of each candidate shall be provided to the members by the chairperson or his/her designee of the nominating committee.
+CANDIDATE INFORMATION - Prior to the business session, a brief biography of each candidate shall be provided to the members at least two weeks before the election and then again briefly by the chairperson or his/her designee of the nominating committee just prior to voting.

 Section 5.
-ELECTION VOTING - The actual election shall be overseen by the Executive Secretary/Treasurer or his designee.
-Elections will be by secret ballot.
-The nominating committee shall oversee the counting of the ballots and submit a final report to the general session.
+ELECTION VOTING – The actual election shall be overseen by the Executive Secretary/Treasurer or his/her designee.
+Elections will be by secret ballot whether by paper or electronic voting methods approved by the board.
+When paper ballots are used, the nominating committee shall oversee the counting of the ballots and submit a final report to the general session.
+When voting is accomplished electronically, the results will be seen and confirmed by the Nominating Committee Chair, AACP President, and the voting facilitator(s).
 The new officers shall be presented upon the official announcement of the ballot results.

 Section 6.
-ASSUMPTION OF OFFICE - Elected officers shall assume their office on January 1 following their election.
+ASUMMPTION OF OFFICE - Elected officers shall assume their office on January 1 following their election.

 Section 8.
 E-NEWS EDITOR - The E-News Editor shall be appointed (or re-appointed) by the AACP board every even year and ratified by the body in a regular business session.